Roman Aguilera

 ABOUT

 Roman Aguilera is a robotics researcher and engineer with expertise in AI-driven robotic learning, control systems, and reinforcement learning.
+He completed six years of a Ph.D. program in Computer Science at the University of California, Santa Barbara, passed all qualifying exams, and advanced to candidacy (ABD – All But Dissertation), before withdrawing due to extenuating circumstances.
 He holds a Master of Science in Computer Science from the University of Califonia, Santa Barbara and a Bachelor of Science in Electrical Engineering from the University of California, San Diego.
 He has worked on projects in multi-link robotic arm control, agricultural automation, and wearable health monitoring, with published research in Advanced Materials.
 He has been awarded the Google-CAHSI Dissertation Fellowship, NSF Bridge to Doctorate Fellowship, and NSF IGERT in Network Science Fellowship.

 EXPERIENCE